Residential Life and Housing Policies

 All events where alcoholic beverages are dispensed must occur within the following times:

 The sale/distribution of alcoholic beverages will be discontinued 30 minutes prior to the end of the event, regardless of the event ending time.
-Student events including alcohol will be no longer than four hours in duration.
+Student events including alcohol will be no longer than four hours in duration unless an exception has been approved by the Vice President for Student Engagement.

 Policies and Procedures (During Event)

-• Admission to events with alcohol will be limited to SJC students.
-Students may bring only one non-student guest.
-All SJC students and/or organizations will be held accountable for the behavior of their guests.
+• Admission to events with alcohol will be limited to SJC students, however, each student may bring one non-student guest.
+See non-student event attendees' policy for more information.

 • Alcoholic beverages may be served or sold to individuals who are over the age of 21 and may only be consumed in the designated area.
 A government-issued ID is required to verify age.

-• Alcoholic beverages may only be served by a vendor that is certified/licensed to serve alcohol.
+• Alcoholic beverages may only be served by a certified/licensed vendor.

 • All vendor associated costs will be charged to the Primary Contact or organization.

-• Individuals attending the event may not bring alcoholic beverages to or remove alcoholic beverages from the designated area for alcohol consumption.
+• Individuals attending the event may not bring alcoholic beverages to or remove alcoholic beverages from the designated area.

 • Drinking contests are not allowed.